ResearchObject/ro-crate/docs/in-use/LDaCA.md

 ## RO-Crate in the LDaCA Program

 RO-Crate is the central metadata standard for all data within the LDaCA environment.
+The use of [detached RO-crates](https://www.researchobject.org/ro-crate/1.2-DRAFT/structure.html#detached-ro-crate) has been utilised to navigating centralised API resources, rather than considering RO-Crate only as a standalone publication on the Web.

 ### Archiving